COVID-19: HOW YOU CAN HELP

 We will be updating this webpage as we receive current information.

 Take a deep breath.
-The best thing you can do is follow the San Mateo County Health Officer's Shelter-in-Place Order and do your part to self-isolate to help stem the spread of COVID-19 through our community - remain at your home except for essential needs, practice social distancing (at least six feet from the nearest person) when you do leave your house, and wash your hands (20 seconds with soap and water) often.
+The best thing you can do is follow current guidance from the County and State and do your part to self-isolate to help stem the spread of COVID-19 through our community - remain at your home except for essential needs, practice social distancing (at least six feet from the nearest person) when you do leave your house, and wash your hands (20 seconds with soap and water) often.
 Scientific evidence shows that social distancing is one of the most effective approaches to slow the transmission of this highly communicable disease.

 If you know of any neighbors who are elderly, have compromised immune systems, or otherwise need assistance with essential needs, offer to pick up groceries or pharmacy prescriptions when you go to the store.
 Check in with them periodically to see if they need any assistance.

-But do so while following social distancing requirements as described in the County's Order.
+But do so while following social distancing requirements.
 Make sure you are feeling well.
 Use gloves, wash hands or use hand sanitizer, and offer contact-less delivery when you drop off groceries on your neighbor's doorstep (e.g., drop them off and then text or call your neighbor so they can retrieve the items).
 These neighbors are especially vulnerable, so you should be vigilant in your social distancing and good hygiene/safety practices.

 Many community-based organizations and nonprofits continue to provide essential services during this time, including food, shelter, and health services and need the help of volunteers.
 Below are various avenues for healthy volunteers to offer services to help vulnerable members of our community.